 We’ve found that favoriting a prospect's tweet and then requesting them on LinkedIn before sending an email can increase response rates.
 Social media can take a static, professional relationship and loosen the necktie -- and maybe even create a digital or real-life friendship.

-Prospects are receiving umpteen “junk” emails a day.
+Prospects are receiving umpteen junk emails a day.
 You’re setting yourself up for failure if your subject line mimics those of the usual junk.
-Mailchimp has some great stats and ideas to think about when it comes to subject lines and open rates.
+In fact,35% of email recipients open email based on the subject line alone.
 In our own testing, a mention of the prospect's company name gets you to at least 65% opens.

 Many public sources and articles reference company-wide goals.
 Use them to your advantage to catch a prospect's attention.